 ‘Financial liabilities designated at fair value through profit or loss’ shall only include the gains and losses due to the change in the own credit risk of issuers of liabilities designated at fair value through profit or loss where the reporting institution has chosen to recognise them in profit or loss because a recognition in other comprehensive income would create or enlarge an accounting mismatch.

-Gains or losses on de-recognition of non-financial assets (45.2)
+Gains or losses on derecognition of non-financial assets (45.2)

-‘Gains or losses on de-recognition of non-financial assets’ shall be broken down by type of asset; each line item shall include the gain or the loss on the asset that has been derecognised.
+‘Gains or losses on derecognition of non-financial assets’ shall be broken down by type of asset; each line item shall include the gain or the loss on the asset that has been derecognised.
 ‘Other assets’ shall include other tangible assets, intangible assets and investments not reported elsewhere.

 Other operating income and expenses (45.3)